Frequently Asked Questions

 Where is Patient PT?

-Patient PT is located on the North side of Bloomington Indiana, inside Executive Park North.
+Patient PT is on the North side of Bloomington Indiana, located in two suites inside Executive Park North.

 Bloomington, IN 47404

-Enter the building through the main entrance, then walk down the hallway to the right.
-The entrance to Patient PT is located just around the corner, to the left of Olympus Properties.
+Enter the building through the main entrance (see pic), then walk down the hallway to the right and make a left at Olympus Properties (suite 1000).

 Is the building accessible?